Ellis County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08 or higher, your license will be suspended if the ALR hearing upholds the suspension.
-The suspension period is generally 90 days for a first offense.
+If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08 or higher, your license will be suspended.
+Under Texas law, the suspension period is typically:

 If You Refused Testing